SUSE/sle2docker/README.md

 # How it works

+sle2docker can be used either to build the Docker images from sources or to use the pre-built ones shipped by SUSE via RPMs.

+Using the pre-built images is the recommended way.
+Building images from sources is going to be removed in the future.

+## Using the pre-built images

+SUSE publishes pre-built Docker images for different version of SUSE Linux Enterprise via RPMs.

+sle2docker takes care of importing the official images and activating them.
+The activation process adds the right repositories and credentials to the image.

+## Building the images from sources (deprecated)

 The sle2docker gem comes with a set of supported SLE templates.
 These are KIWI source files which are filled with the informations provided by the user at runtime.